-Financial instruments are recorded at fair value on initial recognition.
+Financial instruments are recorded at fair value on initial recognition except for certain non-arm's length transactions which are measured at cost or fair value, depending on the nature of the transaction.
+The Society has no arm's length transactions recorded at fair-value.
 Freestanding derivative instruments that are not in a qualifying hedging relationship and equity instruments that are quoted in an active market are subsequently measured at fair value.
 All other financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
 The Society has not elected to carry any such financial instruments at fair value.